Our Yellow Jacket Nest Removal Process in Dallas

-Yellowjackets continue building their nests and laying eggs all season long, unlike the wasp that stops after it reaches a preferred size, similar to the size of a softball.
-For this reason, their nests can reach numbers from 3,000 to 5,000 active workers by the end of the season.
-To accomplish and maintain this size of the nest, the workers are non stop hunting for small insects, nectar, and water to feed their army of thousands of eggs and gathering wood fiber to build more and more layers of the nest.
+Yellow jackets continue building their nests and laying eggs all season long, unlike other wasps that stop after they reach a preferred size (similar to the size of a softball); foragers continually gather wood fiber to build more and more layers of the nest.
+For this reason, a yellow jacket nest can reach numbers from 3,000 to 5,000 active workers by the end of the season.
+To accomplish and maintain this size of the nest, the workers are constantly hunting small insects, nectar, and water to feed their thousands of eggs army.

 Yellow Jacket Nests Have Guards

 Yellow Jacket Flight Patterns

-Wasps are a more lethargic type of flying stinging insect than the yellow jacket.
-More often, you may see wasps just sitting on their nest and hanging out more than hunting for food.
-The reason for this is that they don’t build very large nests, and they lay fewer eggs, so only yellow jackets exercise more active behavior.
+A wasp’s flight is more lethargic than the yellow jacket.
+More often, you may see wasps just sitting in their nests and hanging out instead of hunting for food.
+Most wasps don’t build very large nests and lay fewer eggs, so only yellow jackets exercise more active behavior.

 How to Get Rid of a Yellow Jackets in Dallas

 Whereas most people may think to look upwards for their nest, these insects generally make their home in the ground.

 In the spring, the Yellow Jacket queen will dig a hole straight down into the ground and form a large, paper nest that can resemble a miniature parking garage, holding thousands of eggs.
 Some nests can be as large as a five-gallon bucket up to the size of an aquarium, all while being hidden underground.

 Yellow Jacket Nests Are Very Territorial

-This makes for very dangerous situations when someone is simply mowing their yard, cleaning out their flowerbeds, and tending their garden so they need to be treated with a yellow jacket nest removal as soon as possible.
+The territorial nature makes for very dangerous situations when someone is simply mowing their yard, cleaning out their flowerbeds, and tending their garden so they need to be treated with a yellow jacket nest removal as soon as possible.

 What happens if you’re stung by a yellow jacket?